temporalio/documentation/docs/dev-guide/python/durable-execution.md

 You should expect to see the `TestReplayWorkflowHistoryFromFile` test fail.
 This is because the code we added creates new Events and alters the Event History sequence.

-# To get this test to pass, we must get an updated Event History JSON file.[Start a new Workflow](/dev-guide/python/project-setup#start-workflow) and after it is complete [download the Event History as a JSON object](#retrieve-event-history).
+To get this test to pass, we must get an updated Event History JSON file.

-[Start a new Workflow](notion://www.notion.so/dev-guide/go/project-setup#start-workflow) and after it is complete [download the Event History as a JSON object](#retrieve-event-history).
+[Start a new Workflow](/dev-guide/python/project-setup#start-workflow) and after it is complete [download the Event History as a JSON object](#retrieve-event-history).

 :::info Double check Task Queue names